-and also capture performance.
-Learn information from from root causes, and inspections, checks, learn the 'good lessons' compliance monitoring, too; what went right safety tours and and why?
-Learn from safety conversations. other organisations.
-Revisit plans, processes Actively seek feedback from contractors and and risk assessments employees.
-Capture to see if they need incident and near miss data, as well as any other data required for the leading indicators.
+Carry out audits and also capture information from inspections, checks. compliance monitoring, too; what went right safety tours and safety conversations.
+Actively seek feedback Revisit plans, processes from contractors and employees.
+Capture incident and near miss updating data, as well as any other data required for the leading indicators.